end2endzone/win32Arduino/INSTALL.md

 ## Build steps ##

-The following steps show how to build the library:
+The following steps show how to build the library for each specific platform:

+### Windows ###

+1) Open a command prompt and browse to the location where the source code was extracted.

+2) Define the environment variable `WIN32ARDUINO_HOME` by executing the following command:

+`set WIN32ARDUINO_HOME=%cd%`

+Note that `%cd%` is an environment variable that expands to the path of the current directory.

+3) Define the environment variable `GOOGLETEST_HOME` by executing the following command:

+`set GOOGLETEST_HOME=%WIN32ARDUINO_HOME%\lib\googletest`

+4) Define the environment variable `RAPIDASSIST_HOME` by executing the following command:

+`set RAPIDASSIST_HOME=%WIN32ARDUINO_HOME%\lib\RapidAssist`

+5) Generate Visual Studio solution by executing the following commands:

+   * cd /d %WIN32ARDUINO_HOME%
+   * mkdir build
+   * cd build
+   * cmake ..

+6) Build the source code.
+   1) From the command line using the command: `cmake --build . --config Release`.

+   or

+   2) From the Visual Studio IDE (aka GUI) by executing the following:

+      * Click on `win32Arduino.sln` to open Visual Studio IDE.
+      * Click on menu `Build` and select `Build Solution`.
+(The `F7` key also launches the compiler)
+      * Wait for the compilation to complete.
+      * Exit Visual Studio.

+### Linux ###

-1) Define the environment variable `WIN32ARDUINO_HOME` to the location where the source code was extracted.
+1) Open a terminal and browse to the location where the source code was extracted.

+2) Define the environment variable `WIN32ARDUINO_HOME` by executing the following command:

+`export WIN32ARDUINO_HOME=$PWD`

+Note that `$PWD` is an environment variable that expands to the path of the current directory.

-2) Define the environment variable `GOOGLETEST_HOME` such that `GOOGLETEST_HOME=$WIN32ARDUINO_HOME/lib/googletest`.
+3) Define the environment variable `GOOGLETEST_HOME` by executing the following command:

+`export GOOGLETEST_HOME=$WIN32ARDUINO_HOME/lib/googletest`

-3) Define the environment variable `RAPIDASSIST_HOME` such that `RAPIDASSIST_HOME=$WIN32ARDUINO_HOME/lib/RapidAssist`.
+4) Define the environment variable `RAPIDASSIST_HOME` by executing the following command:

+`export RAPIDASSIST_HOME=$WIN32ARDUINO_HOME/lib/RapidAssist`

-4) Configure the _Visual Studio solution_ or the _Makefile_ using the following commands:
+5) Generate the _Makefile_ using the following commands:

    * cd $WIN32ARDUINO_HOME
    * mkdir build
    * cd build
    * cmake ..

-5) Build the source code:
+6) Build the source code from the command line using the command: `make`.
-   1) On Windows, run `cmake --build . --config Release` or open `win32Arduino.sln` with Visual Studio.
-   2) On Linux, run `make` command.